gerard-figma/figma-library-analytics-api-example/README.md

 ## Usage

-Define three environment variables in your .env (see [Python dotenv](https://pypi.org/project/python-dotenv/) if you're new to this) file (or at the top of the file if you're ok with that)
+Define three environment variables in your .env file(see [Python dotenv](https://pypi.org/project/python-dotenv/) if you're new to this) (or at the top of the file if you're ok with that)
 - API_TOKEN: This is your unique Figma Personal Access Token
 - FILENAME: The filename you wish to connect to

 Addtionally, define the start and end dates in the script.
+Figma stores 365 days worth of data.

 Then run `python3 extract-library-data.py` on the command line.